For some people, the internet can be a tricky tool to navigate, and most are often confused by how search engine results pages are structured.

-The MSN/Bing crawler is identified as “MSN bot”.
+The MSN/Bing crawler identifies as “MSN bot”.
 Bing leads to get data on the web with the guidance of its proprietary software.

 The original crawler for the worldwide web.

-This is a web crawler created in JAVA.
+This is a JAVA-created web crawler.
 An important feature of WebRACE is that it continuously receives new starting URLs to crawl from.

 It is a completely free open-source crawler in regards to all things Wikipedia.

-It is a different web crawler that is composed in Java and is published under the Apache license.
+It is a different web crawler composed in Java and published under the Apache license.

 Request a Free Consultation

 Paid Vs. Organic Results Online

 In order for your website to grow into an industry leader, you need visitors, you need traffic.
 Your few friends and relatives that click-through will not suffice.
 Next on your agenda should be to strategize an online advertising plan.

 You can find consultants on sites such as Fiverr and Upwork to ease you into the process.